jmwangcs/Jmwang-Hugo-Academic/content/home/people.md

 # Order that this section appears on the page.
 weight: 68

-title: Meet the Team
+title: Several Outstanding Mentors and Collaborators
-subtitle:
+subtitle: Cooperation time is more than **4 Months**

 content:
   # Choose which groups/teams of users to display.